curl/curl/docs/INSTALL-CMAKE.md

 # Building with CMake

 This document describes how to configure, build and install curl and libcurl from source code using the CMake build tool.
-To build with CMake, you will of course have to first install CMake.
+To build with CMake, you of course first have to install CMake.
 The minimum required version of CMake is specified in the file `CMakeLists.txt` found in the top of the curl source tree.
 Once the correct version of CMake is installed you can follow the instructions below for the platform you are building on.

 CMake builds can be configured either from the command line, or from one of CMake's GUIs.